Gladstone, New Mexico

-Gladstone is an unincorporated layover in Union County, New Mexico, United States, founded in 1880.
+Gladstone is an unincorporated community in Union County, New Mexico, United States, founded in 1880.
 It lies at the intersection of US Route 56 and Union County Road C001.
-The post office, which opened in 1888, closed in 2010, leaving only a general store with gas service, and two houses, located there.
-The rest of the community has reverted to private ranch land.
+The post office, which opened in 1888, closed in 2010.

 History

 Gladstone was founded in 1880 by William H. Harris, an Englishman, who hoped to set up a Utopian religious community called "Gladstone Colony".
 He named it in honor of William Ewart Gladstone, a Liberal politician and the British Prime Minister at the time.
 A fair number of settlers came to Gladstone, but many left disillusioned shortly thereafter.

 Climate

 According to the Köppen Climate Classification system, Gladstone has a semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Gladstone was 104 F on June 29, 1957, while the coldest temperature recorded was -26 F on January 13, 1963.